-Learn how tax rates are set and what influences the tax rate on your property.
+Learn how property tax rates are set and what influences the tax rate on your property.
 Find the current property tax rates.

 We provide land assessment averaging to give temporary relief to property owners by phasing in tax increases over time.
-Find out how it impacts your property tax.

 Learn about local improvements: what they are, your payment options, how to pay and more.